mvolkmann/blog/src/lua.md

 ```

 Variables are global by default, even when defined in a different source file.
-Use the `local` keyword to make them only exist in their scope.
+Use the `local` keyword to confine their use to the current scope.
 It's too bad the designers didn't choose to make variables local by default
 and use a `global` keyword to make them exist outside their scope.